 There aren't many amusement parks or theme parks in Idaho.
 If you want to get your fix of high-thrill roller coasters and high-profile themed attractions, you'd have to head to other states.
-Park-happy California, for example, offers Six Flags Magic Mountain or Universal Studios Hollywood.
-But there are a some fun places to visit in the state, including the major amusement park, Silverwood, which are listed below.
+Park-happy California, for example, offers Six Flags Magic Mountain and Universal Studios Hollywood.
+But there are some fun places to visit in the state, including the major amusement park, Silverwood, which are listed below.

 Idaho offers more selection when it comes to water parks.
 There are both outdoor parks, which operate seasonally, and indoor parks, which are open year-round.
 The state's amusement parks and water parks are listed alphabetically.

 Outdoor and indoor water park

 This isn't really a water park, per se, but really more of a water playground.
 Activities at Downata Hot Springs include a naturally heated pool, hot tub, 2 hydro tubes, and water slides.
 The facility also offers a campground, cabins, and a spa.

 Like Donwata Hot Springs, Lava is really more about the hot springs than a traditional water park.
 Features include a natural mineral pool, olympic AAU pool, 33-foot high diving tower, and water slides.
 Indoor facilities include an aquatic center and Kiddie Cove, a water play area for tykes.

 Indoor water park and an indoor/outdoor family fun center

 Raptor Reef is a comparatively small dinosaur-themed indoor water park.
 Features include the Velociraptor Vortex bowl ride, the Lost Falls tube slide, the Prehistoric Plunge body slide, a small wave pool, and an interactive water play structure with a tipping bucket.
 Triple Play's activities include a ropes course, bumper cars, mini golf, and laser tag.